How Does the Gas Boilers (2025) Ban Affect You?

 Today, we help you to learn all you need to know about upcoming changes to the Building Regulations, and how they may affect our heating methods.

 In early 2019, then-Chancellor Philip Hammond shell-shocked the British public with the pledge to ban gas heating from new build homes as of 2025.
-Several years and chancellors later, there’s been tonnes of speculation but little in terms of law to spell out the terms of the “ban”.
+Several years and chancellors later, there’s been tonnes of speculation but little in terms of law to spell out the terms of the “gas boiler ban”.

 In this post, we’ll walk you through everything we know about the gas boiler ban, how it will affect you, and what your alternatives will be.

-There is currently no law on the books that outright bans gas boilers in 2025.
+There is currently no law on the books that imposes a blanket ban on gas boilers in 2025.
 All we know for certain, is that the Government has proposed changes on how we will heat new homes from 2025 onward, and certain efficiency requirements will be gradually raised in the near future.